JeffBelgum/configclasses/docs/api.rst

 Conversions
 -----------

-Conversion functions that can be specified as ``converters`` in configclass fields.
+Conversion functions that can be specified as the ``converter`` in a configclass field.

 .. autofunction:: configclasses.conversions.kv_list